Posts

 Organisational skills

-In workplaces being organised and understanding what is going on is an essential skill especially when collaborating with others.
-If however your sense of time and your ability to follow processes are challenges for you then this can make life very difficult.
+In a workplace being organised and understanding what is going on is an essential skill, especially when collaborating with others.
+If however your sense of time and your ability to follow processes is challenging, then this can make life very difficult.
 We often assume that having a calendar allows us to be organised, but what we take for granted is that there are a whole bunch of skills around making that calendar work for us.
 These include building in time to do post and pre-meeting work, accounting for travel and building in buffers to deal with unexpected situations.

 Not being able to organise effectively can be very debilitating but through co-building processes, the individual’s situation can be improved dramatically.